-On 24 February 2022, the Company announced an extension of its on-market share buyback program for a further 12 months from 11 March 2022.
-During the year, no shares were bought back under the share buyback program.
+During the financial year, the Company bought back 700,000 shares at an average price of \$0.0324 per share.
+On 10 March 2023, the Company announced an extension of its on-market share buyback program for a further 12 months from 27 March 2023 and up to 21.6 million AIV shares can be bought back over the next 12 months under the new share buyback program.

-Commentary on exploration operational activities in the year is set out on pages 6 - 18 ("Operations Report").
+Commentary on exploration operational activities in the year is set out on pages 6 - 19 ("Operations Report").